 Latest news from Wooler Camera Club

-The next meeting of Wooler and District Camera Club will be a competition evening.
+The next meeting of Wooler and District Camera Club will be on March 17, in Glendale Hall, Cheviot Street, Wooler, at 7.30pm, when there will be a competition evening.
+All are welcome.